NeilMacMullen/Textrude/doc/getBinaries.md

         ... more
 ```

+You can run the executables directly from this folder; no further installation steps are required though if you are planning to use the CLI tools you may want to edit your path to include the folder.

 ## Important note about moving the executables

 The executables are self-contained and can run anywhere but they do expect to find the *lib* folder in the same directory.
 Later versions also required the *WebView2Loader.dll* to be available in the same folder as the exes.